Our most important wedding photographs: Julie & Oren

 Julie and Oren’s day was simply amazing, and the invite to breakfast with their friends and family the next day was the icing on the cake.
 Great company and great coffee.
 Spending time getting to know my couples and what really matters to them is what makes me tick, it’s what makes my photography come alive.
 It was so amazing to be part of Julie and Oren’s day and document the start of their new chapter together.

 “The most important element we cherish about our experience with working with Andy was how easy he made it.
-It was all easy breezy and no pressure, and the entire time he just worked his magic and used his artistic creativity to capture our special from such a unique perspective.
-We’re honoured he flew to NYC to document our day, truly. “
+It was all easy breezy and no pressure, and the entire time he just worked his magic and used his artistic creativity to capture our special from such a unique perspective”

 Oren and Julie